skothdiwala/devopsm/Use-Cases-Updated2.md

 **Preconditions:**

-The SQL database contains up-to-date population data for cities, countries, regions, and continents.
+ - The SQL database contains up-to-date population data for cities, countries, regions, and continents.

-Urban population is calculated as the sum of all city populations; rural population is the difference between total and urban population.
+ - Urban population is calculated as the sum of all city populations; rural population is the difference between total and urban population.

-Relationships exist between City, Country, Region, and Continent tables.
+ - Relationships exist between City, Country, Region, and Continent tables.

-The user has permission to access population reports.
+ - The user has permission to access population reports.

-**Success End Condition:** The system displays a report with columns:

-Name (continent, region, or country)
+**Success End Condition:** The system displays a report with columns: Name (continent, region, or country), total population, Population in cities (including percentage), population not in cities (including percentage).

-Total Population

-Population in Cities (including percentage)

-Population Not in Cities (including percentage)

 **Failed End Condition:**

-Database connection fails or required population data is missing.
+ - Database connection fails or required population data is missing.

-An appropriate error message is displayed.
+ - An appropriate error message is displayed.

 **Primary Actor:** Data Analyst or any authorized user who needs population statistics.